scritcash/scrit-whitepaper/scrit-whitepaper.md

 Transactions
 ============

-Scrit mints offer only two APIs to the Scrit clients: Perform a *transaction* (also called a *reissue*) and a lookup in the spendbook (which records all spent DBCs).
+Scrit mints offer only three APIs to the Scrit clients: Perform a *transaction* (also called a *reissue*), a lookup in the spendbook (which records all spent DBCs), and retrieving the number of currently valid DBCs for a mint's signature key (to assess anonymity set sizes).

 The spendbook writes entries in the order given below and breaks on failure.
 All writes are successful if the value was not contained in the